isabelhazan/sitev2/content/posts/youth.md

 Each day is one small tick on our life’s clock, the hand moving steadily, consistently, patiently but persistently around the circle.

-It feels like we will have forever to decide what it is that we want to _really do_ — not the thing we kind-of-like, but “aren’t sure if it's the thing we'd do forever”.
+It feels like we will have forever to decide what it is that we _really want to do_ — not the thing we kind-of-like, but “aren’t sure if it's the thing we'd do forever”.

-It feels like we will be able to ponder, to wonder, to remain undecided, forever.
+It feels like forever that we will be able to ponder, to wonder, to remain undecided.

 But it isn't forever.